rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-07-28-d23deee732fce016-change-in-name-of-the-company-oriental-carbon-and-chemicals-ltd.md

 stocks:
 - ORIENTALCARBON
 tags:
-- name-change
+- certificate
 - corporate-affairs
-- certificate-of-incorporation
+- name-change
-- company-restructuring
+- scheme-of-arrangement
 title: Change in Name of the Company - Oriental Carbon and Chemicals Ltd.
 ---